rayworks/DroidCast/cmd_tool/tests/README.md

+# Note

 This is the unit tests fold for cmd_tool.
 Run the follow commands to start testing:

 `meson build`